-College football coaches rarely reach the financial heights of their NFL counterparts, yet Kirby Smart breaks that mold.
+College football coaches rarely reach the financial heights of their NFL counterparts, yet Kirby Smart breaks that mould.
 The Georgia Bulldogs head coach has built a fortune that rivals professional league salaries while leading one of the sport’s most dominant programs.

 This article breaks down Smart’s earnings, assets, contract details, and the factors driving his financial success.